mark-me/mixtape-society/docs/development/app.md

 * **Static File Serving**
   * `/mixtapes/files/<path:filename>`: Serves mixtape files from a configured directory.
   * `/mixtapes/covers/<filename>`: Serves cover images from a configured directory.
-* **Public Mixtape Sharing**
-  * `/share/<slug>`: Renders a public playback page for a mixtape identified by a slug.
-If the mixtape does not exist, a 404 error is returned.
 * **Template Context Injection**
   * `inject_now`: Adds the current UTC datetime to the template context, making it available as now in templates.
 * **Blueprint Registration**